xrplevm/docs.xrplevm.org/docs/evm-sidechain/axelar-interchain-transfer.md

 ## Feature Overview

-The main functionalities of ITS (Interchain Token Service) can be broken down into smaller components.
-For further reading on the design of ITS, see the [Interchain Tokens and Interchain Token Service](https://docs.axelar.dev/dev/send-tokens/interchain-tokens/intro/) These are the ability to connect tokens across multiple blockchains and transfer connected tokens between multiple blockchains.
-Note: ITS is designed to be a flexible permisionless process, meaning that the way tokens are connected between the chains can vary for different usecases (see token managers for more info).
+Axelar's Interchain Token Service (ITS) connects tokens across multiple blockchains, enabling token transfers between blockchains.
+ITS is designed to be a flexible, permisionless process, meaning that the way tokens are connected between chains can vary for different use cases.
+For further reading on the design, see: [Interchain Tokens and Interchain Token Service](https://docs.axelar.dev/dev/send-tokens/interchain-tokens/intro/).

 ## How It Works

 Interchain transfers are executed through Axelar Interchain Token Service (ITS).
 ITS is a set of smart contracts deployed on the XRPL EVM Sidechain that are responsible for the interchain token transfer functionality.

-The following diagram shows the process of transferring a token from XRPL Ledger to the XRPL EVM Sidechain.
+The following diagram shows the process of transferring a token from the XRPL to the XRPL EVM Sidechain.

 ![xrpl-evm-sidechain-axelar-its-transfer](../img/evm-sidechain-axelar-its-transfer.png)